styled-components/jest-styled-components/README.md

 Here's where Jest Styled Components comes to rescue.

-We just import the package into our test file:
+We import the package into our test file:

 ```js
 import 'jest-styled-components'